 Covering more than 2.6 million hectares, the area is one of the richest expanses of tropical rainforest in Southeast Asia.
 It is the last place on earth where Sumatran elephants, Sumatran rhinoceroses, Sumatran tigers, and Sumatran orangutans are found within one area.
 As of 2003, the Gunung Leuser National Park was declared by UNESCO to be one of the world heritage sites.

 BUKIT LAWANG, CONSERVATION STRATEGIC AREA

-Bukit Lawang is a village located directly bordering the Gunung Leuser National Park forest area and it has to be categorized as a buffer zone village to the park.
-This tourist village was formed in 1972.
-Bukit Lawang cannot be separated from conservation values and efforts because Bukit Lawang is a village that utilizes the biodiversity of Gunung Leuser National Park as regional income.
+Bukit Lawang is a village located directly bordering the Gunung Leuser National Park forest area, and it has to be categorized as a buffer zone village for the park.
+This tourist village was formed in 1972 because of its WWF-funded conservation project to open the Sumatran orangutan rehabilitation center.
+Bukit Lawang cannot be separated from conservation values and efforts because it is also a village utilizing the biodiversity of Gunung Leuser National Park as its regional income.

 We must be honest and admit that we must coexist with the animals in Gunung Leuser National Park, which are frequently in conflict with human settlements; this will not be possible unless their habitat is degraded.
 Any idea that promotes environmental awareness will be the best strategy for developing Bukit Lawang into a conservation-based ecotourism village.

 It is a small, 100% Indonesian, grass-roots, proudly stand against wildlife crimes, working on the ground & frontline combating wildlife trafficking.

 @sumatraecoproject - linked tour operator in Bukit Lawang, promoting its conservation-based ecotourism, settled in @bukitlawanghillresort